 DfuFileMgr.exewhich probably got added to the start menu as “Dfu file manager”.

 ODriveFirmware.hexfile you built or downloaded.

 ODriveFirmware.dfu.
 Note that the success message has a warning sign for some reason…

 DfuSeDemo.exewhich probably got added to the start menu as “DfuSeDemo”.

 ODriveFirmware.dfuwe made before.

 This section needs more detail.
 Please consider adding detail if you got it to work.
 You may be able to use dfu-util to upgrade the firmware.
-You will need to convert the .hex file to a .dfu file.
-You may be able to do it with the python script dfu-convert or the c program hex2dfu.
+The command should be similar to the Linux instructions.

 This procedure is only necessary for ODrive v3.4 or earlier.
 You will need an STLink/v2 or compatible programmer.
 You should have received one with your ODrive.